Do you need special educational support?

 Contact us

-Please book an interview with one of our SPS counsellors.
-At the interview, we will help you get an overview of your needs and opportunities for support.
+Please book an appointment with an SPS-counsellor.
+At the meeting, we will help you get an overview of your needs and options for support.

 It is important that you book the earliest time available.
-You are also welcome to send us an email or drop by the South Campus.
+You are also welcome to send us an email or drop by on South Campus.

-Besides, we recommend that you also contact the faculty of your programme before applying in order to discuss your situation as a student with a disability.
-You can ask about what kind of special conditions the faculty can offer you in classes and at exams.
+In addition, we recommend that you contact your faculty before applying for SPS in order to discuss your situation as a student with a disability.
+You can ask about what special conditions they can offer you in class and at exams.

 Contact the faculties here

-Please write your phone number if you want a SPS counsellor to call you.
+Please include your phone number if you want an SPS counsellor to call you.

 If you have logged in before:

-If you have problems with the booking system, you can write an e-mail to sps@adm.ku.dk.
+If you experience problems with the booking system, you can send an email to sps@adm.ku.dk.
 The SPS counsellors will then help you.

-You can meet a SPS counsellor ever Tuesday from 9 AM to 12 PM at Karen Blixens Plads 8, by the IT-support center, ground floor at Torvet, room 13A.0.53.
+You can meet an SPS counsellor every Tuesday from 9:00 to 12 noon at Karen Blixens Plads 8, by the IT support centre, ground floor at Torvet, room 13A.0.53.

 You do not need to book an appointment in advance.
 Just show up.